zheka2304/skill-issue-task-graph/README.md

 2. Add `include` directory to your include path
 3. Build all files in `src`
 4. Customize if needed in `task_graph_config.h` and `task_graph_config.cpp`

+## Benchmarks

+I'm too lazy to benchmark it properly. *In a synthetic test with 1000-2000 empty tasks with 0-10 random connections each, with up to 8 threads, it usually runs as fast as similar graph in [taskflow](https://github.com/taskflow/taskflow) or faster, but likely in some other cases it might struggle.* If you are really that interested, you can test it yourself on some scenarios, that closer to real-life usage.

+The whole point here is not the performance, but rather having more features, main one being resource usage declaration and resolution.

 ## Feature Usage